What's Missing On Your Credit Report?

 I’m generally in the spirit of full disclosure here, so when discussing credit reports, I’ll start with my own.

 My husband and I have one late payment on a credit card.
 It’s an ugly, glaring mark that makes me cringe every time I pull up my credit report.
 It also marks the month right after we got married.
-You see, we merged all of our accounts the previous month, but we never actually discussed who would be responsible for paying bills.
+You see, we merged all of our accounts the previous month, but we never discussed who would be responsible for paying bills.
 Oops.
-We had a lot to learn, apparently.
+We had a lot to learn.

 Ryan Guina, a veteran who runs both TheMilitaryWallet and CashMoneyLife, however, shared some information with MilitaryByOwner on how I may be able to get that little hiccup removed from my report.
 Wish me luck, and then read on to see some of the great information that Guina shared on how credit reports can affect prospective military homebuyers.